A note on the relationship between the Graphical Traveling Salesman Polyhedron, the Symmetric Traveling Salesman Polytope, and the Metric Cone: Introduction

 \section{Introduction}

-The \textit{Symmetric Traveling Salesman Polytope} is the convex hull of all characteristic vectors edge sets of cycles (i.e., circuits) on the vertex set $[n]:=\{1,\dots,n\}$.
-More precisely, denote by $\Esetn$ the set of all two-element subsets of $[n]$.
-This is the set of all possible edges of a graph with vertex set $[n]$.
-We let
+The \textit{Symmetric Traveling Salesman Polytope} is the convex hull of all characteristic vectors of edge sets of cycles (i.e., circuits) on the vertex set $\Vset{n}:=\{1,\dots,n\}$ (in other words, Hamiltonian cycles in the complete graph with vertex set $\Vset{n}$).
+For the formal definition, denote by $\Esetn$ the set of all two-element subsets of $\Vset{n}$.
+This is the set of all possible edges of a graph with vertex set $\Vset{n}$.
+The Symmetric Traveling Salesman Polytope is then the following set:

-Here, for an edge set $F$, $\chi^F$ is characteristic vector in $\RR^\Esetn$ with $\chi^F_e=1$ if $e\in F$, and zero otherwise.
-The importance of the Symmetric Traveling Salesman Polytope comes mainly (but not exclusively) from its use in the solution of the Symmetric Traveling Salesman Problem.
+Here, for an edge set $F$, $\chi^F$ is the characteristic vector in $\RR^\Esetn$ with $\chi^F_e=1$ if $e\in F$, and zero otherwise.
+The importance of the Symmetric Traveling Salesman Polytope comes mainly, but not exclusively, from its use in the solution of the so-called Symmetric Traveling Salesman Problem, which consists in finding a Hamiltonian cycle of minimum cost.

-The \textit{Graphical Traveling Salesman Polyhedron} is the convex hull of all non-negative integer vectors describing the edge multi-sets of connected Eulerian multi-graphs on the same vertex set.
-More precisely, identifying multi-sets of elements of $\Esetn$ with vectors in $\ZZ_+^\Esetn$, we denote
+The \textit{Graphical Traveling Salesman Polyhedron} is the convex hull of all characteristic vectors of edge multi-sets of connected Eulerian multi-graphs on the vertex set $\Vset{n}$.
+A multi-graph with vertex set $\Vset{n}$ has as its edge set a sub-multi-set of $\Esetn$, which is to say that our multi-graphs can have parallel edges but no loops.
+By defining, for any multi-set $F$ of edges of $K_n$, its characteristic vector $\chi^F \in \RR^\Esetn$ in such a way that $\chi^F_e$ counts the number of occurrences of $e$ in $F$, the Graphical Traveling Salesman Polyhedron is formally defined as

 Ever since the seminal work of Naddef \& Rinaldi \cite{NadRina91,NadRina93} on the two polyhedra, $P_n$ is considered to be an important tool for investigating the facets of $S_n$.
 Moreover, in works of Carr \cite{Carr2004} and Applegate, Bixby, Chv\`atal \& Cook \cite{ABCC2001}, $P_n$ has been used algorithmically in contributing to solution schemes for the Symmetric Traveling Salesman Problem.